 Our future operations depend on our ability to find, develop, and acquire oil and natural gas reserves that are economically recoverable.
 Our properties produce oil and natural gas at a declining rate over time.
 In order to maintain current production rates we must locate and develop or acquire new oil and natural gas reserves to replace those being depleted by production.
 In addition, competition for the acquisition of producing oil and natural gas properties is intense and many of our competitors have financial and other resources needed to evaluate and integrate acquisitions that are substantially greater than those available to us.
-Therefore, we may not be able to acquire oil and natural gas properties at prices acceptable to us.
+Therefore, we may not be able to acquire oil and natural gas properties that contain economically recoverable reserves, or we may not be able to acquire such properties at prices acceptable to us.
 Without successful drilling or acquisition activities, our reserves, production, and revenues will decline over time.